 How your financial advisor can help during turbulent markets

-Humans are hard-wired to avoid pain and seek pleasure; it is how we survive as a species, and in times of crisis, this couldn’t be more true.
+Humans are hard-wired to avoid pain and seek pleasure; it’s how we survive as a species, and in times of crisis, this couldn’t be more true.
 However, in the world of investing, survival may require us to do the exact opposite of our primal instinct.
-Sometimes we have to weather short-term pain in order to succeed in the long-term.
+Sometimes we have to weather short-term pain in order to succeed in the long term.

 It’s not easy watching your investments or savings go down at the best of times and adding in the emotional uncertainty of a global pandemic creates another layer in our desire to avoid the pain.
 Having support and guidance can go a long way in keeping us healthy in both our personal and financial lives.

 How an advisor helps at every stage

 Picture this: you and perhaps a loved one decide to embark on a long sailing adventure to a far-off destination.
 After some research and preparation, you are ready to put your sailing skills into practice.
 You enjoy many days on calm waters soaking up the sun while managing the helm of a serene voyage.

 Soon the winds pick up, clouds roll in and waves slam into the hull of the ship.
 You remember lessons on how to navigate through rough weather, but right now your sense of unease quickly turns into panic as conditions worsen.
 It quickly becomes apparent that you and your partner, amateur captains, are not as well-equipped as you thought to navigate the storm.

 Investing in volatile markets can feel just as frightening, especially if you’re navigating them alone.
 It’s in stormy weather that an experienced co-captain can help take the helm and guide you to make the best decisions.
 Here are a few ways a financial advisor will help you navigate a down market.